A Social Network Analysis of Occupational Segregation: Proofs

 at $(\mu_{R}, \mu_{G})$.
 From (\ref{eqdladmx}) and (\ref{eqdlbdmx}), we find that for all $X,Y\in\{R,G\}: \partial L_{A}/ \partial\mu_{X} > \partial L_{A}/ \partial\mu_{Y}$ is equivalent to

 With the definition of $s_{A}^{X}$ in (\ref{eqsax}) we can write out

 when $X\neq Y$.
 Therefore $\mu_{X}>\mu_{Y}$ is equivalent to (\ref{eq1lemma2} ), whenever (\ref{eq2lemma2}) is strictly monotone increasing with $\mu_{X}$, where we can treat $\bar{\mu}=(\mu_{X}+\mu_{Y})/2$ as a constant.
 It is easy to check that this is indeed the case under condition (\ref{eqlemma2}).
 We conclude that hypothesis (\ref{eqlemmahyp1}) holds whenever $\mu_{X}>\mu_{Y}$.
-With a similar derivation one can show that condition (\ref{eqlemma2}) implies (\ref{eqlemmahyp2}) as well.
+With a similar derivation one can show that condition (\ref{eqlemma2}) implies (\ref{eqlemmahyp2}) as well. (ii) The second derivatives of $L_{A}$ and $L_{B}$ with respect to $\mu_{X}$ and $\mu_{Y}$ are